more-rubenwardy/minetest-extensions/README.md

 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions that are hosted on the website must retain the above copyright notice, this list of conditions and the following disclaimer, and also the notice at the bottom of each page.
 3. This source code/software modified/unmodified must not be used for commercial use .
 4. The copyright owner has the right to change these conditions at anytime with/without notice.
 5. The copyright owner can issue an exception to these conditions.